BrunoDG/NiiVueReader/README.md

 # Niivue 3D File Reader - Test task

-The task was to create a simple 3D `.nii.gz` file viewer with Vue 3, Typescript, Niivue and Plotly.
+The task was to create a simple 3D `.nii.gz` file viewer with Vue 3, Javascript, Niivue and Plotly.
 It was decided that this was to be created with the stack defined below.

 ## Tech Stack

-Frontend:
+Frontend - `frontend-js`:

 - Node v22.9.0
 - Vue 3
-- Typescript
+- Javascript
 - Plotly.js
 - Niivue
 - Shadcn/Vue (For layout and interface)